8 JULY 2021: Review of folic acid fortification of food

 Why folate is important

-Folate is vital for healthy cells and tissues.
+Folate is vital for everyone for healthy cells and tissues.

 If you don't get enough folate, your body may not be able to produce healthy red blood cells.
 Red blood cells may be larger than normal.
 This is a disorder called megaloblastic anaemia.